qubic/core/doc/contracts_proposals.md

 - Only contract shareholders can propose and vote.
 - There is one vote per share, so one shareholder can have multiple votes.
-- A shareholder can distribute his votes to multiple vote values.
+- A shareholder can distribute their votes to multiple vote values.
 - Shares can be sold during the epoch.
-The right to vote in an active proposal isn't sold with the share, but the right to vote is fixed to the entities possession the share in the moment of creating/changing the proposal.
+The right to vote in an active proposal isn't sold with the share, but the right to vote is fixed to the entities possessing the share in the moment of creating/changing the proposal.
 - Contracts can be shareholders of other contracts.
 For that case, there are special requirements to facilitate voting and creating proposals discussed [here](#contracts-as-shareholders-of-other-contracts).
 - Standardized interface to reuse existing tools for shareholder voting in new contracts.
-- Macros for implementing the most common use cases as easy as possible.
+- Macros for implementing the most common use cases as easily as possible.

 ### The easiest way to support shareholder voting